muppet9010/Factorio-The-Factory-And-The-Factory/README.md

 # Factorio-The-Factory-And-The-Factory

-2 duelling factories are arising intertwined on this strange planet, born from the equally entwined earth cities of Beszel and UI Qoma.
+2 peasefully competing factories are arising intertwined on this strange planet, born from the equally entwined earth cities of Beszel and UI Qoma.
 While they share the same physical space their engineers must "unsee" the neighbouring factory and all events that take place there.
 This seperation is vigerously enforced by an agency called Breach.
-The 2 factories are in a bitter race to better support their home city back on earth above their neighbor.
+The 2 factories are in a race to better support their home city back on earth above their neighbor.

 Based on the concepts from the noval The City & the City by China Mieville